 Plan for:

-Best Practices for Successful EHR Development (and cost/timeline reality)
+Best Practices for Successful EHR and EMR Software Development (and cost/timeline reality)

 Best practices

-5. Strong documentation and training to support user adoption and training
+- Strong documentation and training to support user adoption from day one

 Cost and timeline expectations (how to think about it)

-• Ongoing operational costs: monitoring, patching, incident response, annual maintenance and support costs
+- Ongoing operational costs: monitoring, patching, incident response, annual maintenance and support costs (typically 15–20% of initial build cost per year)

 What I’d do in your position: